oakestra/documentation/content/docs/dashboard/features.md

 ![](/smtp.gif)

-**Important:** This feater is implemented in the frontend but not yet 100% in the backend and therefore might not work yet.
+**Important:** This feature is implemented in the frontend but not yet 100% in the backend and therefore might not work yet.
+[Here](https://github.com/oakestra/oakestra/issues/182) you can see the GitHub issue for this feature.